gdlyan/docker-swarm-tf/README.md

 uqv71jz9cm45fwc0g02hxhm0w *   fhmsftna4v32q2c7aues   Ready     Active         Leader           20.10.21
 ```
 - In the browser for each of the machine try the URL `http://<public IP>:8000`.
 Regardless of the IP being called the outcome would look like `Hello World!
 I have been seen X times.` where X adds up every time we hit any of the machine in the cluster.
 - Ssh into each machine in the swarm and run `docker ps`.
 You would likely see that the containers are spread across the swarm.
-The app container would run on one node, the redis container on a different one, and there will be no single node that runs all both containers together.
+The app container would run on one node, the redis container on a different one, and there will be no single node that runs all containers together.
 > This is the very basic demonstration of Swarm Routing Mesh.
 The application behavior would be similar on every endpoint exposed to the outer world.
-Under the hood the containers are distributed across the Swarm nodes while Swarm take care of combining them together.
-More information on Swarn Routing Mesh is available in [Docker tutorials](https://docs.docker.com/engine/swarm/ingress/)
+Under the hood the containers are distributed across the Swarm nodes while Swarm takes care of combining them together.
+More information on Swarm Routing Mesh is available in [Docker tutorials](https://docs.docker.com/engine/swarm/ingress/)
+### 5. Destroy infrastructure if you no longer need it
+Run `./dterraform destroy -auto-approve` and look into [cloud console](https://console.cloud.yandex.ru/) to ensure that no unnecessary infrastructure is causing unexpected charges

+Also time to time run `docker container prune` command to remove the exited containers